Using Genetics to Make a Life-saving Perfume

 Our lab is located in a region where Aedes aegypti is prevalent and local transmission of the zika virus is occurring.
 We are developing projects to understand the vector ecology of mosquito host interactions in south Florida.
 Our work is supported by the Centers for Disease Control as part of the statewide "Southeastern Regional Center of Excellence in Vector-Borne Diseases: The Gateway Program" and the Florida Department of Agriculture and Consumer Services.
 In particular, we are interested in zika prevalence in wild populations and the behavior of Aedes aegypti in urban environments.
 We are currently testing a new mosquito trap in the field to improve mosquito surveillance and reduce mosquito populations.

-Our lab is working with the Rodriquez-Lanetty laboratory at FIU in an NSF-funded collaborative grant to develop a laboratory model system to study the genetics of coral symbiosis, immunity, and chemosensation using Aiptasia pallida and its photosynthetic symbiont.
+Our lab is working with the Rodriquez-Lanetty laboratory at FIU in an NSF-funded collaborative grant to develop a laboratory model system to study the genetics of coral symbiosis, immunity, and chemosensation using Aiptasia and Cassiopea as well as their photosynthetic symbionts, Symbiodiniaceae (formerly Symbiodinium spp.).
 Our collaborative group at FIU is working with laboratories at Stanford University, Oregon State University, and the Carnegie Institute to achieve our goals.